sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 find a `<ComponentName>.duck.js` file.
 These files wrap all the other page-specific Redux concepts into a single file.
-Instead of writing action types, action creators and reducers in separate files (and spread them around our directory structure), SWT tries to keep pages encapsulated.
+Instead of writing action types, action creators and reducers in separate files (and spread them around our directory structure), the template tries to keep pages encapsulated.
 Page specific actions, store updates, and data fetches happen inside their respective directory - just look for a file whose name follows a pattern: `<ComponentName>.duck.js`.
 This pattern is just